 Repurchase Contingencies.
 The Company is contingently liable under terms of repurchase agreements with financial institutions providing inventory financing for independent retailers of its products.
 These arrangements, which are customary in the industry, provide for the repurchase of products sold to retailers in the event of default by the retailer.
 The risk of loss under these agreements is spread over numerous retailers.
 The price the Company is obligated to pay generally declines over the period of the agreement (generally 18 to 36 months, calculated from the date of sale to the retailer) and the risk of loss is further reduced by the resale value of the repurchased homes.
-The maximum amount for which the Company was contingently liable under such agreements approximated \$23.4 million at December 28, 2013, without reduction for the resale value of the homes.
-The Company applies ASC 460, Guarantees ("ASC 460"), and ASC 450-20, Loss Contingencies ("ASC 450-20"), to account for its liability for repurchase commitments.
+The maximum amount for which the Company was contingently liable under such agreements approximated \$25.0 million at June 28, 2014, without reduction for the resale value of the homes.
+The Company applies ASC 460, Guarantees ("ASC 460") and ASC 450-20, Loss Contingencies ("ASC 450-20"), to account for its liability for repurchase commitments.
 Under the provisions of ASC 460, the Company records the greater of the estimated value of the non-contingent obligation or a contingent liability for each repurchase arrangement under the provisions of ASC 450-20.
-The Company recorded an estimated liability of \$1.8 million and \$1.4 million at December 28, 2013, near the commitments pertaining to these agreements.
+The Company recorded an estimated liability of \$1.8 million at June 28, 2014 and March 29, 2014, related to the commitments pertaining to these agreements.

 Letters of Credit.
-To secure certain reinsurance contracts, Standard maintains an irrevocable letter of credit of \$5.0 million to provide assurance that Standard will fulfill its reinsurance obligations.
-This letter of credit is secured by certain of Standard's investments.
+To secure certain reinsurance contracts, Standard Casualty maintains an irrevocable letter of credit of \$7.0 million to provide assurance that Standard Casualty will fulfill its reinsurance obligations.
+This letter of credit is secured by certain of Standard Casualty's investments.
 CountryPlace maintains an irrevocable letter of credit of \$100,000 related to state licensing requirements.
 There have been no draws on any of the aforementioned letters of credit.